CN3ves/5-/docs/index.md

   * Upgrading Sword skill: Add sword iaijutsu ability (counter attack on defence) of the next tier at level 0 and level up your axe skill, since both are melee weapons that depend on strength and similar movements.
   * Upgrading Fire spell: Add fire burning bolt ability (burn condition) of the next tier at level 0 and you level up different magic skill (say water spell).
   * Upgrading History knowledge: Add the more specialised noble lineages skill of the next tier at level 0 and level up to a different knowledge (say politics)*

+**Training**: Characters can only use skills that reflect their concept and background. *A uneducated tribal warrior may automatically fail magic/technological skills and some "civilised" knowledge (dynastic  succession rules) and social skills (court etiquette) for example*.
+However,  the character is allowed to train and study to unlock these skills as fitting the game setting.